vinc/ll.vinc.cc/README.md

 * * *

-A light-league is the distance travelled by light in one ten-billionth of a day.
+A light-league is the distance traveled by light in one ten-billionth of a day.

     1 ll = 10^-10 d